CityScope/cityscope.github.io/docsite/docs/modules/GAMA.md

 An indicator will basically take in the properties of the `brix` agents in the world or the properties of any other simulated agent and produce a result.
 Each new indicator is built as an subclass of the `cityio_agent` class. `cityio_agent` is your friend, so we'll spend some time discussing it here.

-When you setup a model by importing `GAMABrix`, the model will be a one day simulation, that then posts the results to cityio, and then stay idle waiting for an update from the table.
+When you setup a model by importing `GAMABrix`, the model will run for one whole day of simulation, then posts the results of this simulation to cityio, and then stay idle waiting for an update from the table.
+This can be a bit annoying when you are only starting to build your model, so you can turn off this behavior and just keep the local grid update.

 Think of each indicator as an observer in your model that will report information back to CityIO.
 When it's a numeric indicator, the agent will just report a number that it calculates based on the `brix`s, when it's a heatmap indicator, the agent will report some numbers along with its location, and when it's an agent, the agent will report it's location over time. `cityio_agent` is used as the parent class of any species that you want to visualize in CityIO.
 There are some specific parameters your sub-species needs to define to set the agent as a numeric, heatmap, or agent indicator.